SajaALfahmi/Arduino-temperature-gauge/README.md

 # Arduino Body Temperature Monitoring System

 This document outlines the details of the Arduino Body Temperature Monitoring System project, including its hardware and software requirements, features, system design, and usage instructions.
-The system now includes an alert mechanism with a buzzer to notify users when high temperatures are detected.

 ## Features
 - **Body Temperature Measurement:** Measures the temperature using the GY-906 infrared temperature sensor.